 Many famous companies have come and gone throughout years, some passed down through the generations of Brighouse Families.

-Mellor’s Mint who later became Colman’s of Norwich.
+Mellor’s Mint who later taken over by Colman’s of Norwich.

 Turners & Wainwright Toffee of Brookfoot

 Meredith & Drew who moved to Brighouse from their bombed home during WW2 and at the time were the largest biscuit company in the UK.
 The company closed in the 1950s and was later bought by United Biscuits.

 TF Firths Carpets boasted 1800 employees at one point.
 Mothers, sons, daughters, aunties, uncles all worked together to keep it in operation.
 A company recognised across the globe in the industry, its carpets graced the Houses of Parliament, Cunard QE2, and British Airways to name a few.